dlab-berkeley/R-Fundamentals-Legacy/README.md

 1. Launch the RStudio software.

 2. Use the file navigator to find the R-Fundamentals folder you downloaded from Github.
+Open `R-Fundamentals.Rproj` by double clicking on the file.
+RStudio should open.

-3. Open up the file corresponding to the part of the workshop you're attending (`Part1.R`, `Part2.R`, `Part3.R`, `Part4.R`).
+3. Open up the file corresponding to the part of the workshop you're attending (`Part1.R`, `Part2.R`, `Part3.R`, `Part4.R`) via the Files panel in RStudio.

 4. Place your cursor on a given line and press "Command + Enter" (Mac) or "Control + Enter" (PC) to run an individual line of code.